inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Known Limitations

-- The “always on top” overlay may not stay above all windows (such as full-screen apps)
+- In some cases, such as when using full-screen applications, the overlay may not remain on top.
 - Because this app is new and unsigned, Windows may warn you when installing.
 You can safely choose ‘More info’ and then ‘Run anyway.’

 ---